0xMelkor/SMP3.0ConnectionLib/README.md

         try {

+	    // If you need to connect a https endpoint
+	    // you need to get the correct Ion instance IonFactory ionFactory = new IonFactory(context, TypeHttpProtocol.TYPE_HTTP_PROTOCOL_HTTPS);
+	    Ion ion = ionFactory.build();

-            SmpIntegration smpIntegration = new SmpIntegration(this, Ion.getDefault(this),
+            SmpIntegration smpIntegration = new SmpIntegration(this, ion,
                     smpServiceRoot, appid, ignoreCookies);

 	    // Handle connection events